ksharo/cs-546/README.md

 5. The Add TV Show page, where a logged-in user can add a tv show to the database, either by hand or using the TV Maze API.
 6. The Other User page, where a logged-in user can look at other users' profiles to see their favorite shows, their reviews, and their recommendations.

+### Running the Application
+---
-In order to run this application, if you have npm installed, use the following commands: npm run seed
+In order to run this application, if you have npm installed, use the following commands:

+`npm run seed`

-(Note: this will take a moment, as seeding with 150 tv shows, 150 users, and several hundred reviews is a lot of work for our server)
+*Note: this will take a moment, as seeding with 150 tv shows, 150 users, and several hundred reviews is a lot of work for our server*

-npm start
+`npm start`

 Then navigate in your browser to http://localhost:3000 and start exploring!

-Some key features to note:
+### Some key features to note:
+---
 1. Users can leave reviews anonymously.
 These reviews do not show up when another user looks at their profile.
 2. Users can choose and edit their profile pictures from our list of fun and cute pictures.
 3. Users can edit or delete any reviews they have made.